 You all know the general rules of office etiquette: don’t dine on stinky food at your desk, don’t take the last of the coffee without making more, don’t come to work sick.
 While all still very much apply (yet still happen fairly frequently!), “the office” has evolved to mean more than just a physical address.
 With 4.3 million employees working from home at least half the time, the office now includes the coffee shop, the kitchen table and even the poolside lounge thanks to today’s collaboration solutions.
 And as the office setting evolves so, too, does office etiquette.

-Here are some new rules and old reminders to help you not be “that” coworker.
+Here are some new office rules and old reminders to help you not be “that” coworker.

 - Schedule meetings only for the time you need.
 It seems harmless: you schedule a meeting for an hour, it ends early and “everyone gets 40 minutes back.”
 But this tactic — scheduling extra time “in case you need it” — can actually waste more time.
 What usually happens is the agenda is addressed in 20 minutes, but rather than adjourning, attendees start chit-chatting or discussing another topic and the full hour is used anyway.